How To Be Here Next Year: 5 Steps Retailers Need To Embrace To Compete With Online

 Subscribe to our newsletter

 Many retailers have embraced digital as the be-all and end-all.
-Many pundits and retail experts are telling us the only way to survive is to bring the web into your store.
-But what I’m telling you is you need to leverage the physical store.
+Many pundits and retail experts tell us the only way to survive is to bring the web into your store.
+But I’m telling you - you need to leverage the physical store.

-Yes, a lot of retail brands are looking to go direct-to-consumer, maybe even some of the brands you already carry.
+Yes, many retail brands are looking to go direct-to-consumer, maybe even some of the brands you already carry.

-But here’s the rub: After taxes, shipping fees, returns and customer acquisition costs, those online brands are operating at under a 10% margin.
+But here’s the rub: After taxes, shipping fees, returns, and customer acquisition costs, those online brands operate under a 10% margin.

-Instead of selling one to the many through a store, they have to sell one-to-one.
+Instead of selling one to the many through a store, they must sell one-to-one.

-An AlixPartners survey for CNBC noted recently that the customer acquisition costs for online retailing also makes distribution costs four times higher than in-store methods.
+An AlixPartners survey for CNBC noted recently that the customer acquisition costs for online retailing also make distribution costs four times higher than in-store methods.

 That means...